 Approach:

 To approach this task, various references have been used for instance PHP documentation, jQuery tutorials have been referred.
 To spot the errors and debug them, chrome development tools have been used.
 Codes were tested at every phase of the development and simplify the results.
 And document the results at every phase for future reference.

+The web server is addressed by starting xampp server in control panel.
+And all our files are stored in web server in htdocs, and our specified port will be synchronized with web server, here port (normally 8080 or 8000) runs in localhost but for our task we have used ip addresses 139.15.221.16.
+For further how the web server works we need to refer the documentation apachefriends.org for complete technicalities of webserver built, below fig explains the process flow of the task.